-Even experienced adhesive-handlers end up in a pickle sometimes when using adhesives so here are some top tips to get the best-finished appearance for your bonded assembly – as well as reduce processing time.
+Even experienced adhesive handlers end up in a pickle sometimes when using adhesives.
+So, here are some top tips for no mess adhesive use that provide the best-finished appearance for your bonded assembly.
+As well as reduce processing time.

-In the same way as when you paint something, consider using masking tape to mask off areas you want to be protected from the adhesive.
+- In the same way, as when you paint something, consider using masking tape.
+Mask off areas you want to protect from the adhesive.
 Once the adhesive has cured, pull the tape off for a nice clean finish.

 - For products with a nozzle you can trim, try starting with a smaller cut resulting in a smaller diameter bead.
-You can always trim a bit more off if required; cutting too big at the beginning is not something you can fix unless you have spare nozzles or can swap the nozzle off another bottle of the same adhesive.
+You can always trim a bit more off if required.
+Cutting too big at the beginning is not something you can fix unless you have spare nozzles.

-- Practice applying a bead of adhesive first on something you don’t mind disposing of, or make up some test assemblies working out how much adhesive is best and how much excess there is when you squeeze the joint together.
+- Practice applying a bead of adhesive first on something you don’t mind disposing of.
+Or make up some test assemblies working out how much adhesive is best.
+Note how much excess there is when you squeeze the joint together.

-- Pay attention to the adhesive viscosity; this can change depending on the temperature at which you apply it – an adhesive which might be non-drip at 10 deg C might be quite runny at 25 deg C. If you are having trouble dispensing (especially from a dual cartridge with a mixing nozzle) warming up the cartridge will make the product easier to dispense but bear in mind it will also cure more quickly.
+- Pay attention to the adhesive viscosity.
+It can change depending on the temperature at which you apply it.
+An adhesive that might be non-drip at 10 deg C might be quite runny at 25 deg C. If you are having trouble dispensing (especially from a dual cartridge with a mixing nozzle), warming up the cartridge will make the product easier to dispense.
+However, it will also cure more quickly.

-- Many anaerobic adhesives are designed to be flushed through pipework systems without causing blockages, so if you have messy excess inside pipework it isn’t something to worry about too much when you flush through with water; the anaerobic is benign and will rinse away.
+- Many anaerobic adhesives can be flushed through pipework systems without causing blockages.
+So if you have messy excess inside pipework it isn’t something to worry about too much when you flush through with water; the anaerobic is benign and will rinse away.

-- Cyanoacrylate adhesives can be particularly messy and can leave unsightly white powdery traces which are especially noticeable on dark-coloured Permabond offers Cyanoacrylate remover which can help remove this, but prevention is the best cure so opt for a “low-bloom” adhesive and activator and cut the risk of this happening.
+- Cyanoacrylate adhesives can be particularly messy and leave unsightly white powdery traces, which are especially noticeable on dark-colored Permabond offers Cyanoacrylate remover, which can help remove this, but prevention is the best cure, so opt for a “low-bloom” adhesive and activator and cut the risk of this happening.